Mr Mika Launikari’s Curriculum Vitae

 Centre for International Mobility CIMO (public sector, national authority)

-CIMO’s main task is to promote international cooperation and mobility with specific emphasis on education, training, working life, culture and young people.
+[CIMO’s main task was to promote international cooperation and mobility with specific emphasis on education, training, working life, culture and young people.
+CIMO was the National Agency for Erasmus+ programme.]

 European Centre for the Development of Vocational Training (Cedefop; EU Agency)

-Cedefop’s strategic objective is to strengthen European cooperation and support the European Commission, Member States and social partners in designing and implementing policies for vocational education and training that promotes social inclusion of all citizens in Europe.
+[The EU Agency Cedefop’s strategic objective is to strengthen European cooperation and support the European Commission, Member States and social partners in designing and implementing policies for vocational education and training that promotes social inclusion of all citizens in Europe.]

 Finnish National Board of Education (public sector, national authority)

-Parallel to the above, I was representing Finland in the Joint Action Group (an initiative of the European Commission 2005-2006) with partners from Austria, the Czech Republic, France, Germany and Poland.
-This transnational cooperation aimed at developing a holistic guidance provision for youth at risk.
+Parallel to the above, I was representing Finland in the Joint Action Group (an initiative of the European Commission) with partners from Austria, the Czech Republic, France, Germany and Poland.
+This transnational cooperation aimed at developing a holistic guidance provision for citizens at risk.

 Centre for International Mobility CIMO (public sector, national authority)

-My main responsibility as a Senior Adviser was to coordinate Euroguidance network-based activities linked to developing mechanisms for supporting international mobility in the areas of lifelong learning and working in Europe and beyond.
-Among other things, I initiated and managed an EU-funded development project with partners from six EU countries (CZ, DK, EE, EL, FI, IT) to raise the multicultural sensitivity among teachers, trainers and other groups of educators.
-The project entitled Towards a European RAINBOW – Increasing the intercultural awareness among guidance counsellors (1999-2001) was included in the Intercultural dialogue Good Practice Series n:o 8 published by the European Commission in 2004.
+As a Senior Adviser I coordinated Euroguidance network-based activities linked to promoting international mobility in Europe.
+I initiated and managed an EU-funded development project with partners from six EU countries (1999-2001) with the aim to improve multicultural competences of guidance practitioners, teachers, trainers and youth workers.
+This project entitled Towards a European RAINBOW – Increasing the intercultural awareness among guidance counsellors (1999-2001) was included in the Intercultural dialogue Good Practice Series n:o 8 published by the European Commission in 2004.
+Moreover, I authored and edited national and international publications, wrote articles for Finnish and European journals, produced and disseminated promotional materials; lectured at national and international conferences, seminars and workshops, and acted as a trainer myself.
+The main cooperation partners were the European Commission, national education and labour authorities in the EU/EEA member states and EU candidate countries, international associations, higher education institutions, European networks.

 Oy Skandinaviska Ledningsgruppen SLG-Thomas International Ab (Consulting)

-Human Resource Management Junior Consultant was a project-based and time-related assignment.
-My main task after the 1,5 month training period on the Thomas Human resources assessment system was to support the senior consultants in identifying potential business clients as well as to promote the Thomas assessment system to companies in the Helsinki capital region.
+Human Resource Management Junior Consultant was a project-based, tempory assignment.
+My main task after the 1,5 month training period on the Thomas Human resources assessment system was to support the senior consultants in identifying potential business clients, to promote the Thomas assessment system to companies in the Helsinki capital region and to run human resource assessments at clients.

 Language Bureau Kielikimara

-As a Project Coordinator my main responsibility was to assist this newly established language school in promoting its language training services to Finnish companies as well as to contribute to designing a German language training programme for business people.
-The job was time-related/short-term and linked to providing the initial support for a successful business start-up.
+As a Project Coordinator my main responsibility was to assist this newly established language school in promoting its language training services to Finnish companies as well as to contribute to designing a German language training programme addressed to business people.
+This assignment was a temporary job and linked to providing some initial support for a successful business start-up.

 Education and degrees awarded